If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 There’s also a clear link between cat ownership and a lowered risk of strokes or heart problems, as a cat’s purr lowers blood pressure.

-Most importantly though, cats keep you from being lonely – and it’s now known that loneliness plays a big part in many diseases!
+Most importantly, cats keep you from being lonely – and it’s now known that loneliness plays a big part in many diseases!

 Cats purr for many more reasons than you would think.